shivashant25/Nerdio-Lab/Hands-on lab/06-create-custom-domain.md

 # Lab 6: Create Custom domain

+## Overview

+A custom domain is a unique branded label that's connected to the IP address of a website.
+To visit a particular site, you can type its custom domain name into the address bar of your browser.
+In this lab, you'll be creating a custom domain of an App Service through Azure portal.

 ## Exercise 1: Create Custom Domain

 1. On the **Azure portal** search for **Resource groups** in the search bar (1) and select **Resource groups** (2) from the suggestions.